xamarin/KimonoDesigner/Readme.md

 ## Work in Progress

-This app is very much a work-in-progress and still has several rough areas and missing features (such as drag to select and save/load portfolios).
-Work is currently focusing on adding the main features of the app, so several UI refinements still need to be implemented.
+This app is very much a work-in-progress and still has several rough areas and missing features (such as drag to select items and copy & paste).
+Up to this point, work has been focused on getting the core functionality in place, so there are also areas where the User Interface needs to be refined and polished.
+For now, the app is definitely use at your own risk!

-As a result, it is quite easy to make the running app crash.
-For example, shift-drag and deleting all of the sketches from a Portfolio.
-Other features are "broadly" implemented and will behave oddly based on what the user does while running the app.
-For example, setting names to "" (empty string) or given **Colors** or **Gradients** the same, non-unique name.
+While the editor is currently only implemented in Xamarin.Mac and only runs on macOS, the project was designed to be built cross-platform.
+As such most of the editor code has been implemented in the back end KimonoCore library and platform specific version of the core libraries has already been built.

-These known issues will all be solved in the finished apps (editors are planned on all Xamarin/Windows platforms).
-For now the app is definitely use at your own risk!
+It is hoped that the front end Kimono Designer will be ported to other platforms such as Windows UWP, iOS for iPad and for Android Tables.

 ## About this Project

-Kimono Designer and the KimonoCore libraries were created by Kevin Mullins for Microsoft, Inc.
+Kimono Designer and the KimonoCore libraries were created by Kevin Mullins for Microsoft, Inc. The design of the TextBase ORM is based off of [Sqlite.Net](https://github.com/praeclarum/sqlite-net) by Krueger Systems, Inc.

 The code has been fully commented and, where available, links have be provided from key technologies or methods to relevant information in the [Xamarin.Mac Guides Documentation](https://developer.xamarin.com/guides/#mac).